HSP Core Courses

 SHUM 4750 Senior Capstone Seminar

-This 1-credit course is offered each fall and spring, and is designed to support seniors in the Humanities Scholars Program.
+This 1-credit course is designed to support seniors in the Humanities Scholars Program.
 Seniors will meet for one hour per week with HSP mentors to work on their capstone projects.
 The course has three learning goals: creating a cohort of humanities researchers, sharing work in progress, and working collaboratively and in groups.
-The fall session will focus on developing research skills, while the spring session will be centered on writing/preparing the capstone project.
-HSP students can register for either the fall or spring sessions, or both.

 HSP Elective Courses